trychlos/pwix-modal/README.md

     No default.

-    As a reminder, using this feature requires the user has accepted the use of functional cookies.
-They will be stored as two `localStorage` items named:
+    Using this feature requires the user has accepted the use of functional cookies.
+The size will be stored as a `localStorage` item.
-    - &lt;mdSizeKey&gt; + `-width`
-    - &lt;mdSizeKey&gt; + `-height`.

 - `mdTarget`